About Morgen Baird

 As the 2015 season approached, Baird decided to part ways with Team Finishline and run his own equipment.
 After finishing his rookie year strong, Baird kept the momentum going and won the first race of the year at Toledo Speedway.
 Baird would go on to win a heat race later in 2015 at the Owosso Speedway, and capture two poles.
 Baird held the second position in the point standings up until the final 3 races of the season, where mechanical failures and a wreck would take him out of contention for the second position in points.
 Baird would go on to finish 4th in the season standings after a rough final three races.

-Without finding the necessary funding, Baird was held to just a test session at Daytona International Speedway and competed at Michigan International Speedway in both '17 and '18.
+In 2017, Baird tested at Daytona International Speedway and competed at Michigan International Speedway in both '17 and '18.
 Baird drove for team owner Andy Hillenburg and Fast Track Racing.
 Baird suffered a dead battery early in the '17 race at MIS, resulting in a 23rd place finish.
 In 2018, Baird was running 7th with 23 laps to go, when the clutch failed, ultimately resulting in a 22nd place finish.
+2019 saw three mechanical failures take Baird out in all three of his starts at Salem, Michigan and Chicagoland Speedway.
+With Covid-19 hitting in early 2020, Baird was unable to secure any sponsorship for the season.
+Baird did a start-and-park at MIS for some seat time, but unfortunately the pandemic had a large impact on his sponsorship hunt.